Paul Johnson (book artist)

 Paul Johnson is a book artist and teacher in the United Kingdom.
 He is best known as a pop-up and movable book artist and for his work as a teacher of book art and children’s literacy.
-Johnson, the founder of the Book Art Project, an initiative that teaches writing to children through book making, has made books with over 200,000 children and over 25,000 teachers worldwide.
+He is the founder of the Book Art Project, an initiative that teaches writing to children through bookmaking, and has made books with over 200,000 children and over 25,000 teachers worldwide.

-Early life and education
+Education

-Johnson grew up in Norwich, England.
-He attended the Norwich University of the Arts and Rabindranath Tagore’s University of Santiniketan in India before getting his PhD from York University.
+Paul Johnson grew up in Norwich, England.
+He attended the Norwich University of the Arts and the Visva-Bharati University in Santiniketan, India, before getting his PhD from the University of York.

+Career as an educator

+In 1987, while an art educator at the Manchester Metropolitan University, Johnson launched the Book Art Project, designed to advance writing and communication skills through courses, publications and workshops for teachers and children.
+He has made books with over 200,000 children and over 25,000 teachers worldwide.

+Bookmaking career

 After experimenting with poetry and performance art, Johnson began to make his own books in his early 40s.

-As Educator

-In 1987, while an art educator at the Manchester Metropolitan University, Johnson launched the Book Art Project, designed to advance writing and communication skills through courses, publications and workshops for teachers and children.